 Here, students have ample space to explore, socialise and reflect in private.
-The Drowes River is Ireland's foremost salmon river, and often boasts the first salmon catch of the year in the early spring.

-Bundrowes contains everything you would hope to find in an Irish country house including high lofted ceilings, wood burning stoves, large bay windows and horses in the adjacent fields.
+Bundrowes contains everything you would hope to find in an noble Irish country house including high lofted ceilings, wood burning stoves, large bay windows and horses in the adjacent fields.

 History of Bundrowes House

 In the front garden of the house lay the remains of Bundrowes Castle, which is believed to have been built in the year 1420.
 The castle was built on the ford of the Drowes River and was a strategic entrance to the ancient province of Ulster.
-The O'Connor Clan of Connacht, the O'Donnell Clan of Donegal and the O'Connor Clan of Leitrim fought many battles here in ancient times due to the strategic location.
+The O’Connor Clan of Connacht, the O’Donnell Clan of Donegal and the O’Connor Clan of Leitrim fought many battles here in ancient times due to the strategic location.
 As such, the area immediately surrounding Bundrowes is rich in archaeology and is protected.

 Students on our European Gap Year program will be staying in a combination of country homes, self-catering guesthouses and high-end hostels.